Dystortedd/Ult-Effects/README.md

 # Ultimate Effects
-The ultimate effects pack.
+The ultimate effects pack, made with :heart: over a *long* period of time.
 Text, Font, and much much more!
-<br/>Made with :heart: by Dystortedd
-<br/>Contact Me: `Discord @dystortedd`
+<br/>Contact Me: `@dystortedd` on Discord.

 # To-Do
 - [X] Add Text Effects support in the wiki.